Capital Defender Summer Internship Program

 The Regional Public Defender for Capital Cases offers summer internships to law students.
 These internships provide students with hands-on training and exposure to active, trial-level, death penalty cases in Texas.
 They are open to both 1-L’s and 2-L’s.

-In 2024 students will spend a 10-week summer period at one of six trial offices of the RPDO (Lubbock, San Angelo, Terrell, Austin, San Antonio, or Angleton) under the supervision of a capital trial team and administration in Lubbock.
+In 2025 students will spend a 10-week summer period at one of six trial offices of the RPDO (Lubbock, San Angelo, Austin, Dallas, San Antonio, or Pearland) under the supervision of a capital trial team and administration in Lubbock.
 Students will be assigned to an office based upon the needs of the organization.
-Mandatory orientation will be held May 29-30, 2024 in Lubbock, Texas.
-The internship will begin June 3, 2024 and end August 9, 2024.
+Mandatory orientation will be held May 29-30, 2025 in Lubbock, Texas.
+The internship will begin June 3, 2025 and end August 9, 2025.
 Interns are expected to be in their office during each workday.
 Students are responsible for housing and transportation in their respective locations.

 Access to a car is required for this internship, public transportation is not viable in many of our office locations.